 - Accessing sexually explicit Internet websites.

 In accordance with CUNY procedures, the College is responsible for investigating complaints of sexual harassment brought by students and employees.
 For this purpose, the College has established a Sexual Harassment Awareness and Intake Committee, the members of which received extensive training and are available for consultation or to receive complaints.
-Consultation requests and/or complaints should be directed to the Sexual Harassment Coordinator located in Administration, Room 200, telephone: 212.650.7331.
+Consultation requests and/or complaints should be directed to the Sexual Harassment Coordinator located in Shepard Hall, Room 109 A-D, telephone: 212.650.7331.
 Materials concerning Sexual Harassment are available in this office and on the office's website.

 Every member of the college community is responsible for compliance with this policy to ensure a working and educational environment free from sexual harassment or coercion.
 The College's supervisory personnel have an affirmative responsibility to prevent and eliminate conduct inconsistent with the policy and to address, immediately, any concerns or complaints that may come before them.
 The general security and protection of our students, faculty and staff is a responsibility that my administrators and I take very seriously.